AdobeDocs/commerce-pwa-studio/src/pages/integrations/analytics/event-reference/index.md

           }
 ```

-## PRODUCT_IMPRESSION

-The `PRODUCT_IMPRESSION` event is fired when a user views a product tile: a category listing page, search results page, or PageBuilder content, and clicks a product tile.
-The following attributes collected:

-- SKU
-- name
-- priceTotal
-- discountAmount
-- currencyCode
-- selectedOptions (attribute, value)

 ## SEARCH_REQUEST

 The `SEARCH_REQUEST` event is fired every time user initiates a product search with the attributes that can be mapped to the following schema: